 Business credit history is one of the most important factors used to qualify you for a traditional small business loan.

-New businesses without an established credit history will have trouble in this area.
+New businesses without an established credit history may have trouble in this area.

 The personal loan can be a shortcut to securing business financing because only your personal credit history is necessary.